 - Add ground beef or turkey to pot and cook thoroughly.
 Drain the grease.

-- Add taco and ranch packet seasonings to meat and onions.
+- Add taco and ranch packet seasonings to meat with 1/4 cup of water.
 Bring to a mild simmer.
-This will take about 3 minutes.
+This will take about 2-3 minutes.

-- Add the can of Rotel diced tomatoes, beans, corn, and beef stock to pot.
+- Add the can of diced tomatoes, beans, corn, and beef stock to pot.
 Bring to a simmer.
-Let simmer for approximately 10 minutes.
+Let simmer for approximately 10-15 minutes.
 Keep it a mild simmer to keep the beans together.
-You’re only cooking the corn at this point.

 - You’re done!
 Serve with optional toppings.